-Selection signals linked to mutations in translated regions in HPSE and PODXL
+Adaptive regulatory and protein-coding changes of blood-related genes in the vegetarian finch

-(25, 26)
+Two of the genes that drove the signal of selection on angiogenesis in the vegetarian finch, HPSE and PODXL, exhibited SNPs with relatively high FST in transcribed regions.
+Given the relevance of these functions to facilitating an evolutionary response to a blood-sucking parasitic fly, we further explored the putative functional changes associated with these temporally-divergent genotypes.

-HPSE contained one genotype within the transcribed region with a relatively high FST (0.327), specifically within the 3`UTR.
+We found one SNP within the transcribed region of HPSE with a relatively high FST (0.327), specifically within the 3`UTR.
 RNA-binding proteins (RBPs) that bind to the 3`UTR regulate gene expression, and we used RBPmap (19) to predict RBP binding sites that may differ between the ancestral and derived allele in this region.
-We found one binding motif associated with both the derived and ancestral genotype (wgcaugm), and two associated only with the derived genotype (cgucca and rygcgcb).
+We found one binding motif associated with both the derived and ancestral genotype (wgcaugm), and two associated only with the derived genotype (cgucca and rygcgcb) (table 3).
 In all three circumstances, the derived genotype matched the motif and the ancestral did not.
 The derived allele at this site increased from a frequency of 0.5 pre-invasion to 0.875 post-invasion, suggesting selection for an increased ability to regulate HPSE using miRNA.
-HPSE encodes the enzyme heparanase, which regulates clotting, inflamation, and the innate immune response, among other functions (23, 24).

-(28)We found five mutations within the coding sequence of PODXL, four of which were synonymous but one of which (P295A) was a missense mutation.
-We used SIFT to predict if this mutation resulted in a nonfunctional protein and found that it is expected to be tolerated (tolerance score = 0.35, median sequence conservation 4.32, 13), but it may have impacts on protein folding and structure.
+We found five mutations within the coding sequence of PODXL, four of which were synonymous but one of which (P295A) was a missense mutation.
+We used SIFT to predict if this mutation resulted in a nonfunctional protein and found that it is expected to be tolerated (tolerance score = 0.35, median sequence conservation 4.32) (13), but it may have impacts on protein folding and structure.
 The frequency of this mutation decreased over time from 1.0 to 0.333, indicating selection against the derived protein.
-PODXL encodes the protein Podocalyxin Like-1 which is found in hematopoetic progenetior cells and plays a role in the production of new blood cells (26).

 Intronic CpG mutations underlie parallel signals of selection on genes related to inflammation and angiogenesis